zenbi/zdict/readme.txt

 "English to Japanese" and "Japanese to English" (romanji) are the only options.

-because zdict is GPL, and the database is compiled and linked into the program, the database that it uses must also be GPL.

 edict
 -----

-this program uses the GPL version (pre 2000-03-25) of Jim Breen's edict japanese-english dictionary.
+This program uses the GPL version (pre 2000-03-25) of Jim Breen's edict japanese-english dictionary.

-you may not link a non-GPL version of edict into zdict.
+You may not link a non-GPL version of edict into zdict.

-more information about edict can be found in:
+More information about edict can be found in:

 	edict.txt
 	edict_r.txt